 What I’m calling the razor’s edge of identity politics is that a first step essential to healing tribalism is to be ‘woke’ to how identities are malformed in history that structurally favor one group over another in a society’s institutions and culture.
 In short, some form of identity politics is necessary and good.
 But the razor’s edge is to fall off to one side or the other.
 One side is to lose the larger aim of “the interests and concerns of any larger political group” — what is sometimes called the “common good.”
 This is what is most often referred to pejoratively as “identity politics.”

 Take the Black Lives Matter movement as an example.
-Black Lives Matter can fall short of the razor’s edge if it misses the longer-term aim of lifting everyone toward the common good by simply pitting black lives against white lives.
+Black Lives Matter can sometimes fall short of the razor’s edge if it misses the longer-term aim of lifting everyone toward the common good by instead pitting black lives against white lives.
 It becomes another entrenchment of tribalism.

 But I would propose that falling off on the other side of the razor’s is actually much more often the case — namely, by refusing to recognize the positive side of identity politics — in this case, that black lives have mattered less than white lives in the historical structures of a White Supremacist culture.
 Healing of this centuries-long tribalism cannot begin to happen without being woke to a proper diagnosis.
 The most common outcome to conversations about race continues to be the label of “identity politics” as a justification to not have the conversation about race at all, thus falling short of reaching an historical diagnosis which might lead to genuine healing.